-South Africans are a versatile nation and as such are always coming up with interesting and innovative business ideas.
-However, many trade without correctly registering their businesses as they may feel that there are more disadvantages to advantages or that the process is overly complicated.
+South Africans are a versatile nation and as such are always coming up with exciting and innovative business ideas.
+However, many trade without correctly registering their businesses as they may feel that there are more disadvantages than advantages or that the process is overly complicated.
 This article aims to outline the basics of registering your business.

-Should you require the registration of your business or have any queries with regards to the compliance of your business contact us and we will gladly assist you.
+Should you require the registration of your business or have any queries with regard to the compliance of your company contact us and we will gladly assist you.